Accurate ROI Calculator

 What is ROI?

-ROI or return-on-investment is the annualized percentage gained or lost on an investment (ROR, or rate-of-return is the same calculation).
+ROI, or return-on-investment, is the annualized percentage gained or lost on an investment (ROR, or rate-of-return, is the same calculation).

 Enter the “Amount Invested” and the date the investment was made (“Start Date”).
 Enter the total “Amount Returned” and the end date.

-Example: If you bought $25,000 worth of your favorite stock on January 2nd 2024 and sold it for $33,000 on June 7th 2025, you would gain $8,000 which is 32%.
+Example: If you bought $25,000 of a stock on January 2, 2024 and sold it for $33,000 on June 7, 2025, you would gain $8,000 (32%).
 The annualized gain is 21.4%.

-Now, let's say you made a second investment on January 2nd, 2024.
-This time, it was for $10,000, and you sold it for $11,000 on March 1st, 2024 (a leap year).
-The gain is only $1,000 or 10%.
+Now assume a second investment made on January 2, 2024 for $10,000, sold for $11,000 on March 1, 2024 (a leap year).
+The gain is $1,000, or 10%.
 However, the annualized gain is 82.3%.
-Ignoring risk (which can be very dangerous), one would generally consider the latter investment to be better than the former.
+Ignoring risk (which can be very dangerous), the latter investment would generally be considered better.

 Mark says: